Iwahori–Hecke algebra: Multiparameter Hecke algebras

-Warning: in later books and papers, Lusztig used a modified form of the quadratic relation that reads $(T_s-q_s^{1/2})(T_s+q_s^{-1/2})=0.$ After extending the scalars to include the half integer powers q the resulting Hecke algebra is isomorphic to the previously defined one (but the Ts here corresponds to q Ts in our notation).
+Warning: in later books and papers, Lusztig used a modified form of the quadratic relation that reads $(T_s-q_s^{1/2})(T_s+q_s^{-1/2})=0.$ After extending the scalars to include the half-integer powers q the resulting Hecke algebra is isomorphic to the previously defined one (but the Ts here corresponds to q Ts in our notation).
 While this does not change the general theory, many formulae look different.

-Generic Multiparameter Hecke Algebras
+Generic multiparameter Hecke algebras

-HA(W,S,q) is the generic multiparameter Hecke algebra.
-This algebra is universal in the sense that every other multiparameter Hecke algebra can be obtained from it via the (unique) ring homomorphism A → R which maps the indeterminate qs ∈ A to the unit qs ∈ R. This homomorphism turns R into a A-algebra and the scalar extension HA(W,S) ⊗A R is canonically isomorphic to the Hecke algebra HR(W,S,q) as constructed above.
+The algebra HA(W, S, q) is the generic multiparameter Hecke algebra.
+This algebra is universal in the sense that every other multiparameter Hecke algebra can be obtained from it via the (unique) ring homomorphism A → R which maps the indeterminate qs ∈ A to the unit qs ∈ R. This homomorphism turns R into a A-algebra and the scalar extension HA(W, S) ⊗A R is canonically isomorphic to the Hecke algebra HR(W, S, q) as constructed above.
 One calls this process specialization of the generic algebra.

-One-parameter Hecke Algebras
+One-parameter Hecke algebras

-If one specializes every indeterminate qs to a single indeterminate q over the integers (or q to q½ respectively), then one obtains the so-called generic one-parameter Hecke algebra of (W,S).
+If one specializes every indeterminate qs to a single indeterminate q over the integers (or q to q1/2, respectively), then one obtains the so-called generic one-parameter Hecke algebra of (W, S).

-Since in Coxeter groups with single laced Dynkin diagrams (for example groups of type A and D) every pair of Coxeter generators is conjugated, the above-mentioned restriction of qs being equal qt whenever s and t are conjugated in W forces the multiparameter and the one-parameter Hecke algebras to be equal.
+Since in Coxeter groups with single laced Dynkin diagrams (for example Coxeter groups of type A and D) every pair of Coxeter generators is conjugated, the above-mentioned restriction of qs being equal qt whenever s and t are conjugated in W forces the multiparameter and the one-parameter Hecke algebras to be equal.
 Therefore, it is also very common to only look at one-parameter Hecke algebras.

 Coxeter groups with weights

-If an integral weight function is defined on W (i.e. a map L:W → Z with L(vw)=L(v)+L(w) for all v,w ∈ W with l(vw)=l(v)+l(w)), then a common specialization to look at is the one induced by the homomorphism qs ↦ qL(s), where q is a single indeterminate over Z.
+If an integral weight function is defined on W (i.e., a map L: W → Z with L(vw) = L(v) + L(w) for all v, w ∈ W with l(vw) = l(v) + l(w)), then a common specialization to look at is the one induced by the homomorphism qs ↦ qL(s), where q is a single indeterminate over Z.